Yousre20/Yousre20/README.md

 ## 🚀 About Me
-I'm a COMPUTER ENGINEER and a full-stack developer
+I'm a COMPUTER ENGINEER and a Full-STACK DEVOLPER
 ## 🛠️ Skills
 - **Languages**: JavaScript, CSS, HTML , C++
 - **Tools**: VSCode, Git